bishtanuj/python/README.md

 ## A bit about Python
 1. Pyhton was created by ***GUIDO VAN ROSSUM***, Dutch Programmer in 1991.
+2. Python was first released on 20th February, 1991.
-2. Python is an Object-Oriented Programming Language.
+3. Python is an Object-Oriented Programming Language.
-3. Python is an Open-Source Programming Language.
+4. Python is an Open-Source Programming Language.
-4. Python is an Interpreted Language.
+5. Python is an Interpreted Language.
-5. Python is a High-Level Language.
+6. Python is a High-Level Language.
-6. Pyhton is portable.
+7. Pyhton is portable.

 ## Why Python?
 * Python works on different platforms.